-Each property is evaluated by a qualified TBGLT staff member individually.
+Each property is evaluated by a qualified TBG staff member individually.
 The property is investigated of its resources and qualities, this is call a Baseline Document Report (BDR).
 Based on the BDR for the property, sometimes one factor alone is enough to merit protection, other times several factors combine to make the property important to conserve.
 Generally speaking, any property is a good candidate for protection with The Barn Group Land Trust conservation easement if it meets the following guidelines:

 TYPES OF EASEMENTS